Military Alliances Led by Russia and China: Multilateral Military Defence Treaties (MMDTs) and Bilateral Military Defence Treaties (BMDTs)

 Blue Line: Multilateral Alliance with Military Cooperation and Joint Military Drills

 China-Russia Military Defence Treaty, 2001.
 The treaty is called the ‘Sino-Russian Treaty of Good-Neighbourliness and Friendly Cooperation’, yet it includes a ‘Hard-Medium Definition’ of a Military Defence Treaty, namely ”When a situation arises in which one of the contracting parties deems that peace is being threatened and undermined or its security interests are involved or when it is confronted with the threat of aggression, the contracting parties shall immediately hold contacts and consultations in order to eliminate such threats”.
-That means that in the case of an attack against Russia or China, the two countries will conduct immediately a consultation to eliminate the threat, namely the consultation aims to check if the country can eliminate the threat alone or if the country needs help to eliminate the threat via joint defence.
-Hence, clearly, Russia and China have a Military Defence Treaty that includes a commitment to defend each other in the case of attack, yet the treaty takes into account that both countries, Russia and China are Big and Strong Countries that can eliminate alone many external threats, and because of that comes the consultation to understand if under a certain attack is needed help to eliminate the threat or not.
-Considering the above, if will occur a significant attack against Russia and China, then both countries will act together to eliminate the threat via joint defence, yet in the case of an attack against China, then China, Russia and North Korea will fight together against the attack, while in the case of an attack against Russia, then China, Russia and CSTO will fight together against the attack, still, in both cases, Russia and China likely will also get military assistance or even more than that from countries that belong to SCO, BRICS and SIC.
+That means that in the case of an attack against Russia or China, the two countries will immediately conduct a consultation to eliminate the threat, namely the consultation aims to check if the country can eliminate the threat alone or if the country needs help to eliminate the threat via joint defence.
+Hence, clearly, Russia and China have a Military Defence Treaty that includes a commitment to defend each other in the case of an attack, yet the treaty takes into account that both countries, Russia and China, are big and strong countries that can eliminate many external threats alone, and because of that comes the consultation to understand if, under a certain attack, help is needed to eliminate the threat or not.

 China-North Korea Military Defence Treaty, 1961.
 The treaty is called ‘Sino-North Korean Treaty of Friendship, Co-operation, and Mutual Assistance’, yet it includes a ‘Hard Definition’ of a Military Defence Treaty, namely that the two nations undertake all necessary measures to oppose any country or coalition of countries that might attack either nation.